-≢ Trees and woodlands
+Trees and woodlands

 Trees and woodland provide vital habitat for a wide range of plants and wildlife.
 Trees also provide other multiple benefits for the environment and for people including air, water and soil quality, cooling and shading.
 Trees and woodlands enhance the visual landscape and positively improve our health and wellbeing.
+To increase our woodland Nature Recovery Network, support the resilience and adaptation of nature to climate change and other pressures we need to increase tree cover across the UK as set out in the draft Tree Strategy for England.